Track how Jupiter protocol revenue flows to JUP holders through fees, buybacks, and value accrual mechanisms.

 Key questions and answers about Jupiter revenue, fees, and token value accrual

-Jupiter generated $1.1B in gross revenue from Dec 2022 to Apr 2026 (1218 days), with $343.5M retained as net revenue. $91.0M accrued to JUP token holders.
-Its primary token utilities include Staking Rewards, Staking Access, Service Payments, Standard 1:1, and Delegated.
+Jupiter generated $1.1B in gross revenue from Dec 2022 to May 2026 (1243 days), with $346.7M retained as net revenue. $92.6M accrued to JUP token holders.
+Its primary token utilities include Staking Rewards, Staking Access, Feature Access, Service Payments, and Standard 1:1.

-JUP accrues value through 2 mechanisms: Buyback & Burn and Direct Revenue Share.
+JUP accrues value through 3 mechanisms: Buyback & Burn, Other, and Buyback & Hold.

-Yes, Jupiter burns or redistributes JUP tokens via Buyback & Burn.
-In 2026, approximately $12.6M worth of value was returned to token holders through these mechanisms.
+Yes, Jupiter burns or redistributes JUP tokens via Buyback & Burn, Buyback & Hold.
+In 2026, approximately $14.2M worth of value was returned to token holders through these mechanisms.

 Yearly token holder distributions:

-JUP serves 5 primary functions within the Jupiter ecosystem: Staking Rewards, Staking Access, Service Payments, Standard 1:1, and Delegated.
+JUP serves 5 primary functions within the Jupiter ecosystem: Staking Rewards, Staking Access, Feature Access, Service Payments, and Standard 1:1.
 The protocol generates fees from user activity, with a portion distributed back to JUP holders.
-Value flows back to token holders through Buyback & Burn and Direct Revenue Share.
+Value flows back to token holders through Buyback & Burn, Other, and Buyback & Hold.

 Token utilities: